Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ...but because I already pushed and continued working, I had to go to the _Conversation_ tab and click _Merge pull request_ (I was 5 commits behind).

 So don't merge until you are done making changes and push the changes.
 Or don't push until you are done with the branch!
+Just keep committing.

 > These notes are questionable.
 There is a drop-down list with the option of **Squash and merge** so you can keep working on your branch after pushing.
 Keep pushing on the same branch until you are done.